awsdocs/amazon-rds-user-guide/doc_source/USER_CopySnapshot.md

 + You can copy a snapshot between AWS GovCloud \(US\-East\) and AWS GovCloud \(US\-West\), but you can't copy a snapshot between these AWS GovCloud \(US\) regions and other AWS Regions\.
 + If you delete a source snapshot before the target snapshot becomes available, the snapshot copy may fail\.
 Verify that the target snapshot has a status of `AVAILABLE` before you delete a source snapshot\.
 + You can have up to five snapshot copy requests in progress to a single destination region per account\.
-+ You can't copy a DB snapshot across regions if it was created from an Oracle DB instance that is using AWS CloudHSM Classic to store TDE keys\.
 + Depending on the regions involved and the amount of data to be copied, a cross\-region snapshot copy can take hours to complete\.
 If there is a large number of cross\-region snapshot copy requests from a given source AWS Region, Amazon RDS might put new cross\-region copy requests from that source AWS Region into a queue until some in\-progress copies complete\.
 No progress information is displayed about copy requests while they are in the queue\.
 Progress information is displayed when the copy starts\.

 ## Snapshot Retention<a name="USER_CopySnapshot.Retention"></a>